AstarNetwork/astar-docs/docs/getting-started.md

 # Getting Started

+## Introduction

-Astar is an interoperable blockchain platform for Polkadot and Ethereum ecosystems supporting both Wasm and EVM smart contracts.
+Astar is an interoperable blockchain platform for [**Polkadot**](https://polkadot.com/) and [**Ethereum**](https://ethereum.org/en/) ecosystems supporting both Wasm and EVM smart contracts.
 Astar provides native access to Polkadot and Ethereum through its parachain slot and its direct integration with [**Soneium**](https://soneium.org/en/), while also offering bridges into other major blockchain ecosystems.
-Through the #Build2Earn program, Astar offers a basic income to dApp developers, and direct funding to projects through an *unstoppable grants* program.
+Through the *#Build2Earn program*, Astar offers a basic income to dApp developers, and direct funding to projects through an *unstoppable grants* program.

 ## Overview of Docs